mcgnly/DeveloperDocumentation/Authorization/OAuthAndRelayr.md

-# OAuth on the relayr Platform
+# OAuth Implementation on the relayr Platform

 The core OAuth 2.0 protocol defines four main grant types - or *authorization flows*, used for obtaining authorization.
 The relayr platform has implemented two of them: